 The Contractor shall be subject to both a minimum medical loss ratio (MLR) and a limit on underwriting gain.
-These provisions will apply on a contract specific basis and will only include revenue and expense experience applicable to members (excluding Medicaid Expansion members) included under the contract.
+These provisions will apply on a contract specific basis and any refund amounts due will be based solely on revenue and expense experience applicable to Base Medicaid members (excluding Medicaid Expansion members).
 The MLR is calculated first followed by the calculation of the Underwriting gain limit.

 The Contractor shall be subject to a minimum MLR of eighty-five percent (85%).
-The MLR shall be determined as the ratio of (i) incurred claims plus expenditures for activities that improve health care quality plus expenditures on activities to comply with certain program integrity requirements divided by (ii) adjusted premium revenue.
+The MLR shall be determined as the ratio of (i) incurred claims plus expenditures for activities that improve health care quality plus expenditures on activities related to fraud prevention divided by (ii) adjusted premium revenue.
 If the MLR for a reporting year is less than eighty-five percent (85%) then the Contractor shall make payment to the Department equal to the deficiency percentage applied to the amount of adjusted premium revenue.